A Complete Local SEO Checklist

-One of the major differences between local SEO and “regular” SEO is how you target customers.
+One of the significant differences between local SEO and “regular” SEO is how you target customers.

-For example, when doing local SEO you must always keep geography in mind when targeting your keywords.
-This is because proximity to searcher is a key local search ranking factor.
+Consumers with smartphones are increasingly using GPS-based apps to search for local businesses that are just blocks away from them.

+Smart marketers are also enhancing their local search campaigns with hyper-local strategies such as geolocation and mapping-based tools like Google My Business listings and Google Maps.

 If your business doesn’t show up when someone in your location performs a search, that’s a huge missed opportunity.
-One of your competitors is taking customers – and money – out of your pocket.

-Luckily, local SEO can fix that for you.
-Yes, it will take time and effort, but it’s worth it.

-Here’s a complete local SEO checklist to help you.
+Here’s your complete local SEO checklist to help you do just that.

 Local SEO: Optimizing Your Website

 - Define your location strategy.
-Multi-practitioner businesses (e.g., medical, legal) have different, more complicated strategies when compared to a single location, brick-and-mortar business or a home-based business.
+Multi-practitioner businesses (e.g., medical, legal) have different, more complicated processes than a single location, brick-and-mortar business, or a home-based business.

 - Create a contact, about, and home page on your website.

-- On the contact page, include the complete name, address, and phone number (NAP) for each location.
+- On the contact page include the complete name, address, and phone number (NAP) for each location.

 - For businesses with less than 10 locations, list all the addresses in the website’s footer.

 - If you don’t want to include your business address for privacy reasons, don’t publish it.
-Instead, make sure to include all phone numbers that are used for business purposes, and make them visible on the website.
+Instead, make sure to include all phone numbers used for business purposes and make them visible on the website.

 - Ensure phone numbers are clickable via mobile.